ubik86/rails_admin/README.md

 **Fields - Ordered has_many/has_and_belongs_to_many/has_many :through associations**

 Orderable can be enabled on filtering multiselect fields (has_many, has_many :through & has_and_belongs_to_many associations), allowing selected options to be moved up/down.
 RailsAdmin will handle ordering in and out of the form.

-    RailsAdmin.config do |config|
+    class Player < ActiveRecord::Base
-      config.model Player do
+      rails_admin do
         edit do
           field :fans do
             orderable true